Winterhilfswerk: Use of funds

-Stoddard described visits to a Winterhilfswerk facility where he was shown winter clothing and other items meant for distribution.
-Few others describe the charitable work of the WHW and the historical record contains many details on the collection of money and goods, but little about what was done with either.
-William Russell's eyewitness book Berlin Embassy surmises that the entire program was a sham and that all proceeds were used to produce armaments.
-The 1933–1945 collection drives issued a large number of themed ceramic medallions and other badges given to donators.
+American racialist author Lothrop Stoddard, who visited Nazi Germany in 1939, described visits to a Winterhilfswerk facility where he was shown winter clothing and other items meant for distribution.
+Others describe the charitable aims of the Winterhilfswerk and details on the collection of money and goods, but little about what was done with either.

+American diplomat William Russell's eyewitness book Berlin Embassy pointed out that no account was ever made of where the huge amounts raised by Winterhilfswerk were spent.
+His contention was not only that the program was a sham and that all the proceeds were used to produce armaments, but that the entire German population knew this to be the case.
+Similarly, the Gestapo reported persistent rumours that Winterhilfswerk funds were used for Nazi party and military purposes.